virenbajaj/simple_MNIST_pipeline/README.md

-# simple pipeline to classify handwritten digits in the MNIST Dataset
+# Pipeline to classify handwritten digits in the MNIST Dataset

-## Built using TensorFlow
+Built using TensorFlow.
+Includes model, training, validation, and inference server.